 Overhead Rope Extensions

-Once you do add overhead extensions into your workout, you’ll quickly see why it is likely to be the best cable exercise for your arms and a top-tier exercise.
-The movement is reasonably simple, and it allows you to really hit the long head triceps.
+Once you do add overhead extensions to your workout, you’ll quickly see why it is likely to be the best cable exercise for your arms and a top-tier exercise.
+The movement is reasonably simple, and it allows you to really hit the long-head triceps.
 They are so often ignored even though they are essential to true arm strength and will help you in most of your chest exercises, too.

 On top of that, overhead extensions have another big point too.
 The exercise is one of very few that actually enables you to work all the heads of the triceps in one exercise without having to vary in equipment or in technique.
 This makes it extremely efficient as well as effective in increasing your overall arm strength.

-Dips also pose a risk to injury with bad form, too.
-All exercises can be dangerous if you don't do them properly, that's a given, but with dips, it can be very easy to lower yourself too far and risk damages to your rotator cuffs.
-Make sure that you're only reaching a 90-degree angle with your arms, lean back, and don't flare your elbows for safety and good technique.
+Dips also pose a risk of injury with bad form, too.
+All exercises can be dangerous if you don’t do them properly; that’s a given, but with dips, it can be very easy to lower yourself too far and risk damage to your rotator cuffs.
+Make sure that you’re only reaching a 90-degree angle with your arms, lean back, and don’t flare your elbows for safety and good technique.